rocky/python-spark/example/gdb-loc/README.md

 uses this.

-Side note: note how much care and is put into mimicking gdb's command interface in the in the trepan debuggers.
+Side note: note how much attention is put into mimicking gdb's command interface in the trepan debuggers.